aws/eks-anywhere-build-tooling/docs/development/update-helm-charts.md

 # Update helm charts for EKS-A Packages

 Helm charts used in EKS-A Packages are required to go through a series of modification to meet release standards.
-This file documents some standard procedures and modifications that are required for helm charts used in EKS-A Packages.
+This file documents some standard modification procedures that apply to (almost) all packages.
+Note helm chart structure varies by repo, so use judgment while applying following changes.

 ## Generate patch files